This was originally posted as a column I wrote for Catholic Stand

-I was married for the past 26 Valentine’s Days and in love for the 3 before that so it was with trepidation that I went into this past Thursday as a new widow – not sure of what I would coast through and what would hurt me.
+I was married for the past 26 Valentine’s Days so it was with trepidation that I went into this past Thursday as a new widow – not sure of what I would coast through and what would hurt me.
 I bought gifts for my family members and received a few dear things from kind people was proud of how well I was getting through the day until I took my smart phone to the cafeteria at lunch to check my Facebook.

 As I scrolled through my newsfeed I came upon an image I never expected and was most certainly NOT prepared for.
 Someone had posted a photo of my husband’s rose covered grave which made it onto my newsfeed….his rough, rocky fresh grave …so rocky that looking at it the day of the burial so so visually disturbing that I was compelled to fix it as best I could.
 With no topsoil or sod available to me in my in my rental car and black dress, the best I could do was to cover the grave with dozens of roses my friend and I got from the nearby grocery store.